marismith79/Jarvus2/documentation/memory/MEMORY_SYSTEM.md

 - **How:** Stores step-by-step instructions, scripts, or dynamic prompts that evolve with feedback.
 - **Use:** For tool use, workflow automation, and agent self-improvement.

+### 4. Hierarchical Memory
+- **What:** Stores contextual states, influence rules, and decision-making contexts.
+- **How:** Organizes memories in hierarchical structures with influence propagation.
+- **Use:** For contextual decision making, behavior adaptation, and state management.

 | Type        | Content                    | Use Cases                    | Storage Format |
 |-------------|----------------------------|------------------------------|----------------|